Overview for Voice-enabling Your App and Content

 - A set of APIs that enable the far-field control of video devices and streaming services using an Alexa-enabled device.
 See Video Skill API for details.

-You can create an Alexa video skill for your Fire TV app so that customers can use natural language commands to search for your app's content, launch your app, control media playback, change the channel, and more.
-Implementing the video skill involves building a Lambda to support the directives from Alexa, integrating the Alexa Client Library, handling cloud-to-app communication through ADM, and more.
-Catalog integration is a requirement to implement video skills for your Fire TV app.
-To get started, see Video Skills for Fire TV Apps Overview.
+You can integrate the Video Skills Kit (VSK) for your Fire TV app so that customers can use natural language commands to search for your app's content, launch your app, control media playback, change the channel, and more.
+Implementing the VSK involves building a Lambda to support the directives from Alexa, integrating the Alexa Client Library, handling cloud-to-app communication through ADM, and more.
+Catalog integration is also a requirement to implement the VSK for Fire TV.
+To get started, see Video Skills Kit for Fire TV Apps Overview.

-Integrating a video skill for your Fire TV app gives customers the following capabilities:
+Integrating the VSK for Fire TV gives customers the following capabilities:

 - App launching: When a customer asks to play or search for specific content, Alexa automatically launches the correct Fire TV app.
 When customers say "Alexa, open <app name>," they are directed to the app’s homepage.
 The video skill automatically enables the Alexa Video Skill API to launch the app.